CrossEye/BibleLiteracy/index.md

   Chapter 3:1-10.
 This is to my mind the most poetic book in the bible, more so than Psalms, Song of Solomon, or Lamentations.
   * Nothing new under the sun
-  * More lyrics you'll recognize, as long as you include Pete Seeger's addition, as [performed by The Byrds][ttt]
+  * More lyrics you'll recognize, as long as you include Pete Seeger's "Turn, turn turn" addition, as [performed by The Byrds][ttt]

 ### New Testament ###